WesCook/FlairKeeper/readme.md

 ### To run your own instance

-For other subreddit networks, it's easy to run your own instance of the web app and reddit app.

-As all the authentication occurs using OAuth, there's no risk in publishing the URL to the internet.
+For other subreddit networks, it's easy to run your own instance of the web app.
+As all the authentication occurs using client-side OAuth, there's no risk in publishing the URL to the internet.

 This web app doesn't generally require a web server (it's all client-side).
 However, browsers place limitations on the `file://` protocol which prevents this app from running locally.
 As such you'll need to run a basic web server.

 To get started:

 1. Fork or download this repo.
 Upload the files to a web server.
 2. [Create a reddit app](https://www.reddit.com/prefs/apps/) of type `installed app`.
-Make note of the ID and secret.
+Make note of the ID.
 Set the Redirect URI to the settings page.  eg. `https://example.com/SoulsFlairBot/settings.html`.
 3. Edit `config.js` to enter your user agent and app ID.
 Trophies can also be adjusted here.